 The website can be sued for an injunction that will require them to remove your mugshot.
 For non-compliance, the judge who is presiding over the case can impose fines of up to $1, 000 per day on the company.

-In some cases, a Florida Deceptive and Unfair Trade Practices Act allows you to sue a website.
+In some cases, the Florida Deceptive and Unfair Trade Practices Act allows you to sue a website.
 Some mugshot websites have changed their policies to not accept payments for the removal of mugshots.
 Some site records can be deleted by simply giving dismissal or expungement documentation granted by a Judge.
 RemoveMyMugshot.org can convince websites in many cases to remove mugshots with help from our legal team.
 Predatory websites search public archives, news sites, and databases of arrest records from law enforcement for mugshot images then publish them online.
 These images remain online if nothing is done to remove them.

 On October 2021, Florida’s mugshot removal law allowed individuals to request that their booking and arrest photos be removed from public and private databases.
 In order to make a request under the law you need to: